zuhao/isitfedoraruby/README.md

 ## Contribute

 Your best shot to contribute is to report bugs!
-The application is still at its early stages so eny help is welcome!
+The application is still at its early stages so any help is welcome!